Updates

 To keep this from happening, we recommend making your Buy-It-Now price around 150-200% of the item’s FMV.
 This will ensure you make a decent sum of money on the sale.
 In addition, don’t use the Buy-It-Now option on very popular auction items or unique, one-of-a-kind items and experiences.
 Since these items tend to attract a lot of bidding, it’s best if you save your Buy-It-Now options to items that attract impulse buys.

-What’s the best way to get a lot of people to participate in a silent auction?
+What’s the best way to get a lot of people to participate in and engage with a silent auction?
 Make bidding convenient for them.
 And thanks to the mobile bidding options offered by PayBee, being part of an auction just got even simpler!

 To make bidding even more convenient for your guests, use PayBee’s new auto bidding feature.
 By enabling your guests to use this option, each guest can set the maximum bid amount, or the highest amount they’re willing to bid on an auction item.
 The PayBee system will then automatically bid for each guest using the smallest allowed bid increments until the bid reaches the maximum bid amount.